publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schC/ptV/m__us_usc_t26_s381.md

 >     “(b) __Form and Effect of Statement.—__

->         “(1) __Form of statement, etc.—The statement required by subsection (a) shall be filed at the place fixed for filing the return.
-Such statement shall be in such form, and shall include such information necessary or appropriate to show the increase in the amount of the tax required to be paid for the taxable year by reason of the enactment of this Act, as the Secretary of the Treasury or his delegate shall by regulations prescribe.__
+>         “(1) __Form of statement, etc.—__

+>         The statement required by subsection (a) shall be filed at the place fixed for filing the return.
+Such statement shall be in such form, and shall include such information necessary or appropriate to show the increase in the amount of the tax required to be paid for the taxable year by reason of the enactment of this Act, as the Secretary of the Treasury or his delegate shall by regulations prescribe.

->         “(2) __Treatment as amount shown on return.—The amount shown on a statement filed under subsection (a) as the increase in the amount of the tax required to be paid for the taxable year by reason of the enactment of this Act shall, for all purposes of the internal revenue laws, be treated as tax shown on the return.
-Notwithstanding the preceding sentence, that portion of the amount of increase in tax for any taxable year which is attributable to a decrease (by reason of the enactment of this Act) in the net operating loss for a succeeding taxable year shall not be treated as tax shown on the return.__
+>         “(2) __Treatment as amount shown on return.—__

+>         The amount shown on a statement filed under subsection (a) as the increase in the amount of the tax required to be paid for the taxable year by reason of the enactment of this Act shall, for all purposes of the internal revenue laws, be treated as tax shown on the return.
+Notwithstanding the preceding sentence, that portion of the amount of increase in tax for any taxable year which is attributable to a decrease (by reason of the enactment of this Act) in the net operating loss for a succeeding taxable year shall not be treated as tax shown on the return.

->         “(3) __Waiver of interest in case of payment on or before december 15, 1955.—If the taxpayer, on or before__  __December 15, 1955__  __, files the statement referred to in subsection (a) and pays in full that portion of the amount shown thereon for which the last date prescribed for payment is before__  __December 15, 1955__  __, then for purposes of computing interest (other than interest on overpayments) such portion shall be treated as having been paid on the last date prescribed for payment.
+>         “(3) __Waiver of interest in case of payment on or before__  __december 15, 1955__  __.—__

+>         If the taxpayer, on or before December 15, 1955, files the statement referred to in subsection (a) and pays in full that portion of the amount shown thereon for which the last date prescribed for payment is before December 15, 1955, then for purposes of computing interest (other than interest on overpayments) such portion shall be treated as having been paid on the last date prescribed for payment.
 This paragraph shall not apply if the amount shown on the statement as the increase in the amount of the tax required to be paid for the taxable year by reason of the enactment of this Act is greater than the actual increase unless the taxpayer establishes, to the satisfaction of the Secretary of the Treasury or his delegate, that his computation of the greater amount was based upon a reasonable interpretation and application of sections 452 and 462 of the Internal Revenue Code of 1986 \[formerly I.R.C.
-1954\] \[sections 452 and 462 of this title\], as those sections existed before the enactment of this Act.__
+1954\] \[sections 452 and 462 of this title\], as those sections existed before the enactment of this Act.

 >     “(c) __Special Rules.—__

->         “(1) __Interest for period before enactment.—Interest shall not be imposed on the amount of any increase in tax resulting from the enactment of this Act for any period before the day after the date of the enactment of this Act \[__  __June 15, 1955__  __\].__
+>         “(1) __Interest for period before enactment.—__

+>         Interest shall not be imposed on the amount of any increase in tax resulting from the enactment of this Act for any period before the day after the date of the enactment of this Act \[June 15, 1955\].

+>         “(2) __Estimated tax.—__

->         “(2) __Estimated tax.—Any addition to the tax under section 294(d) of the Internal Revenue Code of 1939 \[section 294(d) of former Title 26, Internal Revenue Code\], shall be computed as if this Act had not been enacted.
-In the case of any installment for which the last date prescribed for payment is before__  __December 15, 1955__  __, any addition to the tax under section 6654 of the Internal Revenue Code of 1986 \[__  __[__  __section 6654 of this title__  __][/us/usc/t26/s6654]__  __\], shall be computed as if this Act had not been enacted.__
+>         Any addition to the tax under section 294(d) of the Internal Revenue Code of 1939 \[section 294(d) of former Title 26, Internal Revenue Code\], shall be computed as if this Act had not been enacted.
+In the case of any installment for which the last date prescribed for payment is before December 15, 1955, any addition to the tax under section 6654 of the Internal Revenue Code of 1986 \[[section 6654 of this title][/us/usc/t26/s6654]\], shall be computed as if this Act had not been enacted.

->         “(3) __Treatment of certain payments which taxpayer is required to make.—If—__
+>         “(3) __Treatment of certain payments which taxpayer is required to make.—__

+>         If—

 >             “(A) the taxpayer is required to make a payment (or an additional payment) to another person by reason of the enactment of this Act, and